 Producers such as Dirk Niepoort, the enfant terrible of the Portuguese wine world by way of Switzerland, has inspired a lot of change in a region traditionally known for port production.
 Although Dirk no longer has a tasting room, you’ll see his wines on the shelves of nearly every (good) wine shop – from his ports to a riesling and his infamous Clos du Crappe, a Douro take on Burgundy.

-Aimee Hartley is the founder of the wine-centric – and excellent – Above Sea Level magazine.
-The Portugal issue is on sale now
+Aimee Hartley is the founder of the excellent, wine-centric Above Sea Level magazine.